Tommy Cannon: Television

 In late 2005, Cannon and Ball appeared in the fifth series of reality show I'm a Celebrity...Get Me Out of Here!.

 In 2012, Cannon and Ball appeared in the third celebrity series of Coach Trip.

 Cannon and Ball star in the Safestyle UK television advertisements.
 He made a one-off guest appearance in the 2014 Christmas special of Not Going Out on BBC One.

 Cannon was cast in ITV soap opera Emmerdale as pensioner Derek in 2019.
-He appears in multiple episodes and features in a story that has "serious consequences" for regular characters.
+He appears in several episodes and features in a story that has "serious consequences" for regular characters.
 The character was killed off at the conclusion of Cannon's guest stint.

 Personal life

-Cannon's first marriage was to Margaret; they had two daughters, Jeanette (born 1961) and Julie (1964).
-The couple later divorced.
-He lives in York with his second wife Hazel, by whom he has three children: Kelly-Anne (born 1991), Zoe Louise (born 1993) and Luke Thomas (born 1996).
+Cannon's first marriage was to Margaret Leach in 1960England & Wales, Civil Registration Marriage Index, 1916–2005; they had two daughters, Janette (born 1961) and Julie (born 1964).
+They split up in 1989 but Margaret would not give Tommy a divorce.
+The couple later divorced in 1993.
+He lives in York with his second wife Hazel who is 20 years his junior, marrying her in Lytham on 23 September 1994.
+She had changed her surname from Winman to Derbyshire before marrying Tommy via deed poll. by whom he has three children: Kelly-Anne (born 17 March 1991) Zoe Louise (born June 1993) and Luke Thomas (born 1996).

-He served as Chairman of Rochdale Football Club for a term until 1988.
+Cannon served as Chairman of Rochdale Football Club for a term until 1988.